Nick-Ham/justpuffydev-blog/posts/prod/failure-amazon-and-the-tortoise.md

 - How could I be so stupid
 - I am and will always be that stupid
 - I need to just keep trudging along working
-- I am a tortoise
+- I am as slow as a tortoise

 ### Become Tortoise